AlexJReid/blog/content/posts/xllify/index.md

 ### Why this is good

 Developer quality of life almost always trumps raw performance.
-There is a certain irony in extolling the virtues of the speed of C and then diminishing that coupling it to a scripting language.
+There is a certain contradiction in extolling the virtues of the speed of C and then diminishing that by coupling it to a scripting language.
 However, initial tests show that a careful and efficient stitching together of the two worlds can yield a happy balance between performance, safety and productivity.

 <style>
  .image-float-left {